 196 C.E.

-Jerome, in his work, De viris illustribus, mentions two Christian theologians, Appion and Candidus, who jointly wrote a treatise defending the six-day creation myth from the Book of Genesis in the Hebrew Bible.
+Jerome, in his work De viris illustribus, mentions two Christian theologians, Appion and Candidus, who jointly wrote a treatise defending the six-day creation myth from the Book of Genesis in the Hebrew Bible.
 This treatise was directed against the theology of Marcion, who denied the creation story in the Book of Genesis.

 200 C.E.

-Bardesanes of Edessa composes Syriac dialogues against Marcion’s followers, later translated into Greek by his circle.
+Bardesanes of Edessa composed Syriac dialogues against Marcion’s followers, later translated into Greek by his circle.
 Eusebius presents him as a learned regional counter-voice in the Syriac milieu where Marcionite churches were especially entrenched.

 203 C.E.